jarretgabel/video-player/README.md

-# ESPN Video Player demo page
+# Video Player demo page

 This is a demo page to test why some videos are working and some are not in the video player.